-Any mobility experience, e.g. a stay in another country/region or in another research setting (public or private) or a change from one discipline or sector to another, whetheras part of the initial research training or at a later stage of the research career, or virtual mobility experience, should be considered as a valuable contribution to the professional development of a researcher.
+Any mobility experience, e.g. a stay in another country/region or in another research setting (public or private) or a change from one discipline or sector to another, whether as part of the initial research training or at a later stage of the research career, or virtual mobility experience, should be considered as a valuable contribution to the professional development of a researcher.

-Relevant legislation (permitting or impeding the implementation of this principle) Existing Institutional rules and/or practices The Strategy 2016 of UCHP focuses on threespecific areas' Improving our education Strengthening external collaboration worldwide and Strengthening internal collaboration and a shared identity Central elements of the goal of strengthen external collaboration worldwide are working with academic activities at the faculties integrated into all relevant parts of society in Denmark and abroad.
+Relevant legislation Existing Institutional rules and/or Actions required When/Who (permitting or impeding the implementation of this practices principle)

+· · · · · · · · · · · · · · · · · · · · The Strategy 2016 of UCHP focuses on three specific areas' Improving our education Strengthening external collaboration worldwide and Strengthening internal collaboration and a shared identity Central elements of the goal of strengthen external collaboration worldwide are working with academic activities at the faculties integrated into all relevant parts of society in Denmark and abroad.
 In practice, UCPH supports mobility in the following ways: The on-going establishment of funds and support to applicants applying for international stays abroad.
-Sabbaticals abroad are facilitated by good leave options and flexible organization of duties, which allows staff to spend longer periods at other institutions at home and abroad.
-Sabbaticals abroad are generally partof the PhD programs.
-UCPH focuses strongly on international recruitment, among other things, through significant recruitment drives at major international conferences.
-Like a number of national funds, UCPH supports the recruitment of guest academic staff, which in many instances opens the door to international collaboration and further mobility.
-A national industrial PhD scheme encourages mobility between the private sector and UCPH.
+Sabbaticals abroad are facilitated by good leave options and flexible organisation of duties, which allows staff to spend longer periods at other institutions at home and abroad.
+Sabbaticals abroad are generally part of the PhD programmes.
+UCPH focuses strongly on international recruitment among - following ways: The on-going establishment of funds and support to applicants applying for international stays abroad.
+Sabbaticals abroad are facilitated by good leave options and flexible organisation of duties, which allows staff to spend longer periods at other institutions at home and abroad.
+Sabbaticals abroad are generally part of the PhD programmes. encourages mobility between the private sector and UCPH.